 About developmental delay

-Developmental delay can show up in the way a child moves, communicates, thinks and learns, or behaves with others.
-When more than one of these things is affected, the term ‘global developmental delay’ might be used.
+Developmental delay can show up in the way children move, communicate, think and learn, or behave with others.
+When more than one of these areas is affected, it might be called global developmental delay.

 Causes of developmental delay

-Lots of different things can cause children to develop more slowly than their peers.
+Lots of different things can cause children to develop more slowly than others.

 Other causes for short-term delays include physical illness, long periods in hospital, and family stress.

 In many cases, the cause of developmental delay isn’t known.